-Stanford University to dedicate the new Knight Management Center for the Graduate School of Business on April 29, 2011.
+Stanford University to dedicated the new Knight Management Center for the Graduate School of Business on April 29, 2011.
+Stanford

 OFFICE 52 has been awarded a campus wide planning study for Messiah College in Grantham, Pennsylvania working in association with the Office for Planning and Architecture (OPA).